vtleonardo/Reinforcement-Learning/docs/doc.md

 | **Default value**   | **DQN**                   |

 Agent's name.
-Besides that, it is the identification that will be used to name that files that will be saved by the main algorithm (Weights, Plot, Episodes, States).
+Besides that, it is the identification that will be used to name files that will be saved by the main algorithm (Weights, Plot, Episodes, States).

 ---